 Learn About Athens

 Yes, it’s true.
 Athens has four mild seasons.
 More often than not Athens has great weather.
-A couple months in the spring and fall we don’t need Heat or A/C, those are special times.
-Our grills are used 10-12 months of the year and you can garden year round if you pick the right crops.
-We have big city entertainment with a small town, kid friendly atmosphere.
+A couple of months in the spring and fall we don’t need Heat or A/C, those are special times.
+Our grills are used 10-12 months of the year and you can garden year-round if you pick the right crops.
+We have big-city entertainment with a small town, kid-friendly atmosphere.
 UGA keeps the sports enthusiast busy as well as a wide array of music venues for those that need more culture.
 Athens has always been a music magnet.
 The art community is well supported throughout North East Georgia.
 UGA has even added a Music Business Certificate Program to enhance the local music business.

 For more information on Athens-Clarke County and the surrounding areas, please browse through the list of links

 This web page contains links to Athens, Georgia Local Organizations, News Publications, Public Schools, Government, Travel Guides and Utility Companies.